 Welcome to the New River Gorge...

 1) If you go on a rafting trip listen carefully to your guide and know what to do in case of an emergency like the raft turning over or getting caught between some rocks.
-Death from drownings on the New River will always be a possibility.
+Death from drownings on the New River happen every year.

 2) Don't go out at night unless you're with a group or at an sanctioned event.
 Danger is present both on and off the river.
 Crime against tourists has been reported.
 Don't carry cash.